TRIQS/dft_tools/doc/guide/transport.rst

     SK = SumkDFTTools(hdf_file='case.h5', use_dft_blocks=True)

+The converter :meth:`convert_transport_input <pytriqs.applications.dft.converters.wien2k_converter.Wien2kConverter.convert_transport_input>`
+reads the required data of the Wien2k output and stores it in the `dft_transp_input` subgroup of your hdf file.
 Additionally we need to read and set the self energy, the chemical potential and the double counting::

     ar = HDFArchive('case.h5', 'a')